Make an Appointment: [email protected] | (503) 512-9738

 • No unexpected changes to coverage or session limits

-If you’re unsure whether a private-pay model is the right fit for you, I’m happy to talk through your options
+If you’re unsure whether private pay feels like the right fit, I’m happy to talk it through with you.

 Do you offer any reduced-fee slots?

 A small number of reduced-fee sessions are available.
-This structure allows me to offer thoughtful, sustainable care while maintaining the integrity of the practice.
+This structure allows me to keep the practice sustainable while still making space for some flexibility.

 What if I don’t fall within one of your focus areas?
 Can I still book a session?

 Yes.
-My areas of focus reflect my primary training and experience, but I also work with clients who may not fit neatly into those categories.
-Non-autistic (allistic) adults are welcome.
+My areas of focus reflect my primary training and experience, but I also work with people who may not fit neatly into those categories.

 I heard that you offer reflective writing groups for women that are not therapy.
 Can I find out more about that?

 Yes.
-I intentionally keep therapy services and non-therapy offerings separate, so details about writing groups are not shared on this website.
-If you’re interested, I’m happy to provide more information by email or phone
+I keep therapy services and non-therapy offerings separate, so details about writing groups are not shared on this website.
+If you’re interested, I’m happy to provide more information by email or phone.